rtCamp/docs.rtcamp.com/rtmedia/features/shortcodes/old-shortcodes/index.markdown

 title: Old Shortcodes
 ---

 **Read Me**: This documentation is for BuddyPress Media, the precursor to rtMedia 3.0.
-Click on the links on this page to read about the new shortcodes: [Shortcodes: Galleries and Uploaders](https://rtcamp.com/rtmedia/docs/common/shortcodes/)
+Click the links on this page to read about the new shortcodes: [Shortcodes: Galleries and Uploaders](/rtmedia/features/shortcodes/)

     [[bpmedia type="all" title="true" count="10" loadmore="true"]]

 Used to display public media of all the users of the site.
-The simplest way to use it with default options is:
+The simplest way to use it with the default options is as follows:

     [[bpmedia]]